DDL Investors Have Opportunity to Lead Dingdong (Cayman) Limited Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-14, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dingdong (Cayman) Limited ("Dingdong" or the "Company") ( NYSE: DDL).
+LOS ANGELES, Sept.
+20, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dingdong (Cayman) Limited ("Dingdong" or the "Company") ( NYSE: DDL).

 Class Period: June 2021 IPO